syncfusion-content/blazor-docs/blazor/diagram-classic/howTo/blazor-web-assembly-diagram.md

 **Note**: .NET Core SDK 3.1.3 requires Visual Studio 2019 16.6 or later.

-Syncfusion Blazor components are compatible with .NET Core 5.0 Preview 6 and it requires Visual Studio 16.7 Preview 1 or later.
+Syncfusion&reg; Blazor components are compatible with .NET Core 5.0 Preview 6 and it requires Visual Studio 16.7 Preview 1 or later.

 ## Create a Blazor WebAssembly project in Visual Studio 2019